BioinformaticsDataPracticum2025/open-chromatin-analysis/setup/SCRIPTS.md

 ```

 ### Inputs
 Refer to the help string under the "usage" heading.
+The BED/narrowPeak file should be processed through the [ENCODE ATAC-seq](https://github.com/ENCODE-DCC/atac-seq-pipeline/tree/master) pipeline.
+The alignment file is a Cactus alignment.
+The source species is the species that matches your input dataset's species, and the target species is the one whose genome coordinates you need to convert your input data to in order to map orthologs.
+Make sure to spell your source and target species exactly as they are spelled in the Cactus alignment.

 ### Outputs
 Two halLiftover output files ending in .sFile.bed.gz and .tFile.bed.gz.
 Also a HALPER output file ending in .HALPER.narrowPeak.gz.
 The HALPER file is essentially a BED file in which the first three columns are the coordinates of the source species's gene in terms of the target species's coordinates (for every ortholog found between the two), the fourth column contains the original coordinates from the source species, and the rest of the columns can be ignored.